 HR Excellence in Research, a UK-wide process incorporating the QAA code of practice for research degree programmes and the concordat to support the career development of researchers, enables institutions to gain the European Commission’s ‘HR Excellence in Research’ badge.
 The award acknowledges alignment with the principles of the European charter for researchers and code of conduct for their recruitment.

 St George’s, University of London was awarded the HR Excellence in Research Award in November 2013.
-We retained our HR Excellence in Research Award in June 2019, following a successful completion of a 4-year review.
+We retained our HR Excellence in Research Award in October 2020, following a successful completion of a 6-year review.
 The retention demonstrates our long-term commitment to the career development and working conditions of researchers.

 We have completed an internal self-assessment and analysis for the four-year review of our HR Excellence in Research Award.
 The following documents set out our progress against the actions in our 2015-2017 two-year action plan and our new four-year review action plan 2018-2020.